By Kristine McKenzie and Jennifer Whitehair

 In 1969 Elvis performed his first show at the International to a sold-out crowd and he went on to perform regular engagements at the property for seven years -- a total of 837 consecutive sold-out performances in front of 2.5 million people.

 The sheer numbers from these performances are mind-boggling.
 In one 29-day period Elvis entertained 101,509 guests, bringing in $1.5 million in ticket sales.
 In the course of his 800-plus performances in Vegas, Elvis sold $43.7 million in show tickets, about $277 million in 2013 dollars.
 In the months when Elvis was performing, 1-in-2 visitors to Las Vegas saw his show.

-The hotel became the Hilton in 1971 and the Las Vegas Hotel & Casino in 2012.
+The hotel became the Hilton in 1971, the Las Vegas Hotel & Casino in 2012 and Westgate Las Vegas in 2014.
 Over the years more people saw Elvis perform there than anywhere else in the world.